learnwithraghu/gcp-devops-project/README.md

-# github-example
+# Docker flask application

-This is a sample repo
+- This application is written in python
+- It shall be deployed on GKE